NuGet/docs.microsoft.com-nuget/docs/visual-studio-extensibility/nuget-api-in-visual-studio.md

 1. Install the [`NuGet.VisualStudio`](https://www.nuget.org/packages/NuGet.VisualStudio) package into your project, which contains the `NuGet.VisualStudio.dll` assembly.

-    In NuGet 5.11 and earlier, the package automatically sets the **Embed Interop Types** property of the assembly reference to **True**.
-In NuGet 6.0, NuGet followed a change in Visual Studio guidance to stop using embed interop types.
+    In NuGet 5.11 and earlier, the package automatically sets the [**Embed Interop Types**](/dotnet/framework/interop/type-equivalence-and-embedded-interop-types) property of the assembly reference to **True**.
+[Visual Studio 2022 policy regarding embed interop types changed](/visualstudio/extensibility/migration/migrated-assemblies?view=vs-2022), so NuGet.VisualStudio package version 6.0.0 and above no longer use this.

 1. To use a service, import it through the [MEF Import attribute](/dotnet/framework/mef/index#imports-and-exports-with-attributes), or through the [IComponentModel service](/dotnet/api/microsoft.visualstudio.componentmodelhost.icomponentmodel).